Showing posts with label militaria. Show all posts

 • Fast Boats, Patrol Boats, and Torpedo Boats under 200 Tons: Named after riverfront cities or indigenous names from their operational zones.

-• Hydrographic Launches: Named after seabirds native to Argentine maritime fauna.
+• Hydrographic Vessels: Named after seabirds native to Argentine maritime fauna.

 • Harbor Tugs and Dredges: Named after indigenous tribes, chieftains who supported national organization, or fish native to Argentine waters.